Canada-Brazil relations

 To develop effective responses to today’s most pressing global challenges, Canada and Brazil also work closely in multilateral fora, such as:

-A key member of the Canadian-led Ottawa Group on World Trade Organization (WTO) Reform, Brazil also plays a constructive role in efforts to address specific challenges that put the multilateral trading system under stress, by finding ways to achieve meaningful, realistic, pragmatic reforms to the WTO over the short, medium and long terms.
+A key member of the Canadian-led Ottawa Group on World Trade Organization (WTO) Reform and the Cairns Group, Brazil also plays a constructive role in efforts to address specific challenges that put the multilateral trading system under stress.

 - Date modified: